Binex-Line-Corporation/django-restful-api-brian/README.md

    PS C:\...\django-restful-api-brian> .\venv\Scripts\activate
    ```

 3. Install Django and the REST API framework for Django.
+At the time of writing, Django 4.0.

    ```
    (venv) PS C:\...\django-restful-api-brian> pip install django